The Legendary Siblings 2: Synopsis

 The Tianmen attacked the Golden Eagle Fort leaving the main characters alive.
 Mingyu's duel against Yue Longxuan caused her death which shattered Chang Chun, refusing to leave her grave.
 The remaining survivors (Madam Bing, Duan Tianbao, Boss Yu, Ziyan, Xueyu, and an aide) traveled to Evil Forest to recruit more pugilists to continue their rally against Yue Longxuan.
 There, they were reunited with Wuji and Yuwen Shuang and the couple were shortly married.
 After the wedding ceremony, Yuwen Shuang was kidnapped and Xiaojiang appeared to save the group.
 Wuji was then compelled to be with his father in exchange for Yuwen Shuang.
 A letter was sent out to challenge Xiaojiang, Feng Wuque's real son, and Xiaoyu to a duel against Wuji.
 They had an intense fight but Wuji was seen as the victor.
 Witnessing this, Yue Longxuan was proud of his son's achievement but he was enraged when Xiaoyu revealed himself disguised as Wuji.
 As the combat continued, Xiaoyu was saved by Madam Bing's and Duan Tianbao's tandem.
 Madam Bing soon exposed herself as Yue Longxuan's wife and Wuji's biological mother.
 Yue Longxuan begged for his wife's forgiveness as his actions led him in misery.
 As Madam Bing was about to give in, Yue Longxuan assaulted her but Wuji blocked his attack, severely injuring him.
 This infuriated Yue Longxuan and he was bound by guilt driving him mad.
 At the end, Wuji accepted his fate as Yue Longxuan's son but chose the path of righteousness thanking Xiaoyu and the rest of the gang.

-Cast

-During the Philippine run of this drama, names were replaced with common names (stated in parenthesis).